|

 Although I’ve made a couple of whimsical maps for fun (the parody charts), I take accuracy seriously.
 For all my maps, I’ve researched each region exhaustively, by reading, comparing other maps of the same place (you’d be amazed how they differ), field-checking (road rally with a friend), and enlisting knowledgeable locals as map proofers before going to press.
 Yet I try to keep things clean, simple, timeless—complete, without clutter.

-An inevitable result of working with maps is a growing curiosity about place names and their origins, the geological and human history of a place, and the history of Maine mapmaking.
+history of Maine mapmaking.
 Talking to school groups about mapmaking, I was looking for a way to make map presentations more fun and educational, and thought of a scavenger hunt.
 For me, gathering information to make a true and accurate “map portrait” is a kind of scavenger hunt, drawing on maps, guides, and other resources and putting it all together, and I wanted to convey that explorer’s curiosity—introduce explorers of all ages to the skill of map-reading and get them to flex their deductive-reasoning muscles.
 This developed into a unique adventure called “Map Sleuthing Downeast,” where teammates scrutinize topos, nautical charts, historic and other maps and guides, and put two and two together to learn about local place names, history, Native American canoe routes, watersheds, contour lines, navigation, and geology.
 More recently, I’ve been sharing these map-reading skills correlating map details with landscape photos in a sequence of slides, “Exploring Downeast Maine through Maps.”

 One of my favorite sources of downeast history is Colby’s Atlas of Hancock County Maine, 1881, a detailed time capsule of life in the late 19th century.
 If you’ve come across remnants of history in the landscape—old quarries, cellar holes, wharves, sawmill abutments, and impoundments—and wondered about their stories, the 1881 Atlas holds many clues!
 To celebrate Maine’s bicentennial I’m excited to offer a new Coastwise Geographic Edition, arranged geographically, with a preface, period photos, a bibliography, and index of old and current place names making this historic Hancock County atlas more user-friendly for today’s time-travelers and explorers. www.ellsworthamerican.com/living/nearly-140-years-later-new-colby-atlas-edition-produced